On the 3-3-1 Landau pole: Symmetry Matching Conditions and Symmetric RGE

-These conditions are not to be practically viewed as similar to the finding of Wilson coefficients when matching effective theories at thresholds where massive particles are integrated out.
-They are, rather, simply a consequence of requiring that the theory can be described by Lagrangians with the expected symmetry and corresponding couplings at each energy range, and that at the breaking scale the theories coincide, as obviously required by continuity.
-A known example of the second case is the SM relation
+These conditions are not analogous to the finding of Wilson coefficients in the matching of effective theories at mass thresholds.
+They are, rather, simply a consequence of requiring that the theory can be described by Lagrangians with the expected symmetry and corresponding couplings at each energy range, and that at the breaking scale the theories coincide, as required by continuity.
+A simple example is the SM relation